texfaq/texfaq.github.io/FAQ-mpprologues.md

 another source of problems.
-If you're suffering such problems (the symptom is that characters disappear, or are wrongly presented) the solution is to view the ''original'' MetaPost output after processing through LaTeX and `dvips`.
+If you're suffering such problems (the symptom is that characters disappear, or are wrongly presented) the solution is to view the "original" MetaPost output after processing through LaTeX and `dvips`.

 Conditional compilation may be done either